isomerpages/nyp-sirs/_digital-programmes/3g-drive-sales-performance-on-lazada.md

 <img src="images-2021/DigitalProgrammes-E-Commerce-Lazada-Marketing.png" style="width:100%;">

 <p>Selling your products on Lazada has never been easier with SIRS 1-day workshop!
-Get onboard the top e-marketplace platform in Southeast Asia to get more customers
-and boost your sales by learning the marketing strategies you can deploy with Lazada's Marketing tools!</p>
+Get onboard the top e-marketplace platform in Southeast Asia to boost your sales by learning the marketing strategies you can deploy with Lazada's Marketing tools!</p>

 <h4 style="text-align:center;">Next intake:</h4>